Artoria2e5/text-plistlib/README.md

 ```

 ### `.strings` files
-`.strings` files are similar to OpenStep plist dictionaries, except that the braces are ignored.
+`.strings` files are similar to OpenStep plist dictionaries, except that the braces are omitted.
 By convention all values are strings, and the `= value` part can be omitted for a null or empty value.

 Extensions
 ----------